Skip to main content

 • gameplay

-• “The gameplay is often shallow and lacks some obvious quality of life features like being able to skip dialogue the player has already read in the branching paths or being able to reference evidence when making deductions in certain elements of the detective genre.”
+• “The gameplay is often shallow and lacks some obvious quality-of-life features like being able to skip dialogue the player has already read in the branching paths or being able to reference evidence when making deductions in certain detective route elements.”

 • music

-• “The soundtrack was also extraordinary, providing a huge range of songs of all types of emotions and situations, which makes sense when the game offers 5 different types of adventures (horror, romance, sci-fi...).”
+• “The soundtrack was extraordinary, providing a huge range of songs for all types of emotions and situations, which makes sense when the game offers five different types of adventures (horror, romance, sci-fi...).”

 • “The soundtrack is astounding, as expected from Masafumi Takada.”